tegimeki/candor/README.md

 # CANDOR

-CAN debugging library and tools.
+A tool for CAN-bus debugging, observation, and reverse-engineering.

-Provides similar functionality to the [can-utils](https://github.com/linux-can/can-utils) programs `cansniffer`, `candump`, `canbusload`, etc. with a terminal user interface and associated Rust libraries.
+Provides similar functionality to the [can-utils](https://github.com/linux-can/can-utils) programs `cansniffer`, `candump`, `canbusload`, etc. with a terminal user interface.

 ```
 CANdor 0.1.0                                                                                   (? for help, q to quit)